pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/1/198898362285e4a1308535a4aa701156a67c9616.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/1/198898362285e4a1308535a4aa701156a67c9616.png"></a>

-More information on Power configuration will be found in the [Power management](/t/power-management-reference/nnnn) section of this documentation.
+More information on Power configuration will be found in the [Power management](/t/power-management-reference/5246) section of this documentation.
 [/tab]
+[tab version="snap-2.9,deb-2.9" view="UI,CLI"]
+USB and PCI devices are supported in MAAS version 3.0 and greater.
+[/tab]
+[/tabs]

 <a href="#heading--about-resource-pools"><h3 id="heading--about-resource-pools">About resource pools</h3></a>